Stan (dinosaur): Exhibition

 The auction house Christie's sold Stan in New York, as part of its 20th Century Evening Sale, on October 6, 2020.
 Stan sold for $31.8 million to an anonymous buyer making it the most expensive fossil ever sold.
 During a Manningcast broadcast of a National Football League playoff game on January 17, 2022, Dwayne "The Rock" Johnson was interviewed by Peyton and Eli Manning while at his home.
 Eli noted a T. rex skull in the background of Johnson's camera view; Johnson explained that the T. rex was named Stan, how it received its name, and how it was discovered.
 This led some to believe that Johnson was the anonymous buyer of Stan.
 However, Johnson and the Black Hills Institute confirmed that he owns a replica skull and not the real specimen.
 On March 23, 2022, it was announced that Stan is to be the centerpiece of the under construction Natural History Museum Abu Dhabi.
+The museum is scheduled to open in November 22, 2025.

 Intellectual property

-Stan's skeleton, including original and restored elements, is a registered copyright of Black Hills Institute of Geological Research with the registration number of VA0001745359.
-This copyright was defended in 2010 when it was noticed that casts of "Peck's rex" contained unmodified cast replicas of elements of both Sue and Stan.

-Reportedly, Stan's skeleton has lived on and much of it has been copied as part of a Tyranosaurus named "Shen."
-The latter skeleton was scheduled to be auctioned off in Asia at Christie's on November 30, 2022.
-Given the fact that much of the skeleton is Stan replication, Shen has been withdrawn, and will likely wind up in a museum.
+Stan's skeleton is the intellectual property of the Black Hills Institute, though the original bones have since been auctioned off.
+The institute retains the molds and sells polyurethane casts of the skeleton for $120,000; roughly one hundred casts have been sold, including one to the Smithsonian's National Museum of Natural History.

+The Black Hills Institute loaned parts of Stan and Sue to Montana-based company Fort Peck Paleontology to assist in the reconstruction of a partial T. rex skeleton discovered in 1997.
+The institute later discovered that Fort Peck had sold at least five molds of its skeleton (nicknamed Peck's rex) to museums, which included unauthorized copies of Stan and Sue's bones.
+The Black Hills Institute filed a $7.4 million copyright infringement lawsuit in 2010, with Fort Peck arguing that "castings of dinosaur fossils constitute exact replicas of objects found in nature" and thus could not be copyrighted.
+The two parties agreed to an undisclosed settlement in 2012.

+In 2022, a T. rex skeleton that had been set to be auctioned by Christie's in Hong Kong was withdrawn after the Black Hills Institute reported similarities with Stan's skull and jaw to the auction house.
+The dinosaur, nicknamed "Shen", had 79 original bones out of a total of 300 to 380 bones in a complete T. rex skeleton; roughly three-quarters of the skeleton was composed of casts of Stan.
+It had originally been expected to sell for $15–$25 million.